 Q: Can players use a roulette system or strategy?

 A: Roulette systems are very controversial.
-Some players believe in betting strategies to improve their chances, but the game is one of chance and adheres to the scientific house edge percentages.
+Some players believe in roulette strategies to improve their chances, but the game is one of chance and adheres to the scientific house edge percentages.